Changing Course: How a Child of the Desert Confronts the limits of Growth, Water and PipelinesFebruary 12, 2016

 Like all Utahns I was born in a hot valley, gulping from snow-melt streams.
 Like the rest, my mother’s water broke and I slid out in the nexus of two myths: 1) The Lord provides — God opens the windows of heaven, and the drought will end; 2) Next season, to keep from worrying, we’ll build a pipeline.
 We learned to swim in the limbo between pragmatics and faith, between supply-side economics and the sacred.
 And now I learn on changing course from the reality that I was raised in.

 I’m from St. George, a little corner of the Mojave that curls up into Utah.
-It’s a place I love but I won’t lie: St. George burns and dries, and as it does so it also sprawls.
+It’s a place I love, but I won’t lie: St. George burns and dries, and as it does so it also sprawls.
 Condos and outlet malls multiply on sputtering water rations.
 But for a decade the State has promised salvation from drought: the Lake Powell Pipeline.

 We’ll suck our water from a straw that runs 139 miles across the desert.
 We’ll lap up 86,000 acre-feet of it (each one of which is the expanse of an acre flooded a foot deep).
 We’ll find one to three billion dollars to do it.
 We’ll try to start that straw deep enough so that when the mighty work is done, the Lake won’t have already shrunk to a puddle too low to be slurped up.
 Instead of changing our lives to fit the desert, we’ll build more golf courses and hundreds of thousands of houses, each with its field of turf.
 We’ll rework the Mojave to fit us.